Tycho

 Additionally, it returns calldata to execute the swap on this pool with the Tycho Router.

-You should see an output like the following:
+You should see an output like this:

 Looking for pool with best price for 10 USDC -> WETH